BilashEvgen/Weather-project/README.md

 ## Conclusion

 This project provided practical experience in developing desktop applications with PyQt6, integrating REST APIs, processing JSON data, and organizing a modular Python project.
 It also improved teamwork and software architecture skills.
-Future improvements may include hourly forecasts, multi-day forecasts, favorite locations, and multilingual support.
+Future improvements may include saving information after the app is restarted

 Weather_Project is a Python desktop application that demonstrates GUI development with PyQt6, REST API integration, JSON data processing, modular project architecture, and HTTP requests in an interactive weather application.